fhvilshoj/fhvilshoj.github.io/_teaching/2020-spring-pattern-recognition-and-predictive-modelling-in-neuroscience.md

 date: 2020-02-01
 location: "Beijing, China"
 ---
-_Please note that this course is on going._
 The [Pattern Recognition and Predictive Modelling in Neuroscience](https://sdc.university/files/Masters-programmes-pages/course-catalogue-spring-2020.pdf) course at the Sino-Danish Center (SDC) in Beijing is an introductory Machine Learning course for neuro-students.
 It covers concepts like regression, classification, clustering and dimensionality reduction.

 SDC is located at UCAS' Yanqihu Campus north of Beijing.
 It is a partnership between all eight Danish universities, the Chinese Academy of Sciences and the University of Chinese Academy of Sciences.